 What are some tips when recording webcam videos?

-- Camera angle: The camera should point to the top of your eyes.
-Avoid the “up the nose” camera angle, that’s very distracting.
+- Camera angle: The camera should be straight and aligned with your eyes.
+Look at the small camera to establish eye contact with your viewers.
+Avoid the “up the nose” camera angle.

 - Duration: Keep welcome videos short, 5-7 minutes is the recommended time frame.

-- Show off your personality: One important point to a welcome video is to illustrate your personality in order to reduce the distance feeling between the instructor and students.
+- TV Personality: One important point to a welcome video is to illustrate your personality in order to reduce the distance feeling between the instructor and students.

-- Have your script/outline and slides ready to record.
-If you don’t have these items ready, your audience will see you scrambling around to find them which is distracting.
+- Script, outline, and slides: If you don’t have these items ready, your audience will see you scrambling around to find them which is distracting.

-- Edit video and add annotations or graphics.
+- Edit video: If possible, edit the video to fix any audio issues and add annotations or graphics.